 For purposes of measuring the net pension liability, deferred outflows/inflows of resources, and pension expense, information about the fiduciary net position of the Public Employees Retirement Association (PERA) and additions to/deductions from PERA's fiduciary net position have been determined on the same basis as they are reported by PERA, except that PERA's fiscal year-end is June 30.
 For this purpose, plan contributions are recognized as of employer payroll paid dates and benefit payments and refunds are recognized when due and payable in accordance with the benefit terms.
 Plan investments are reported at fair value.
-For the governmental activities, the pension liability is liquidated through the General Fund and other governmental funds that have personal services.
+For the governmental activities, the pension liability is liquidated through the General Fund and the Road and Bridge Special Revenue Fund.
 For the business-type activities, the pension liability is liquidated by the Landfill Enterprise Fund.